It's an enticing idea: Eat these vitamins, herbs, or specific foods, and your body will be better prepared to stave off infection.

 The disappointing truth about diet and immune function is that there is no evidence that any specific vitamin or type of food will enhance your immune response.
 Like everything else when it comes to our complicated bodies, the immune system is intricate and difficult to study.

-However, there are plenty of things you can do to prepare your body for the flu season.
+However, there are plenty of things you can do to prepare your body for the flu season (or pandemics!)
 People who are overall healthy usually have an optimal immune response.
-By maintaining good health you may be able to avoid getting sick or recover more quickly from illness.
+By maintaining good health, you may be able to avoid getting sick or recover more quickly from illness.

 Improving your overall health gets even more important as you grow older, as the immune system tends to get weaker with age.